nsipplswezey/nsipplswezey.github.io/_posts/2016-04-8-Nodal-JS-Part-1-Version-2.md

 ## Getting Started with Nodal:

 ### A node.js Framework + Screen-cast + Technical Blog Post
 This is part 1 of 3 posts to be paired with screencasts by Nodal creator Keith Horwood.
 The primary intention is to improve on the available technical material on the Nodal framework.
 The secondary purpose is to continue iterating on screencast + blog post format that pairs screen-cast video content with static text, code snippets and images typical of technical blogs.
 See that little check box floating there in the right margin?
-Use it to toggle the accompanying screen-cast on which this blog post follows.
+Use it to toggle the accompanying screen-cast which this blog post follows.
 If you're reading on mobile, the video is embedded at the end of the post.
 See motivations for this format after getting started with Nodal.<sup>[1](#footnote1)</sup>

 ### Nodal
 Nodal is a node.js web server and framework designed to make it easy to get a node.js server up and running.
 It's built with: